 3. www.storageguardian.com Storage Guardian offers a risk free one-month trial and their technology is chocked-full with sophisticated features.
 For example, their “send once” technology recognizes where data is duplicated across a network – no easy feat – and sends only one copy to the server, minimizing your costs and increasing efficiency.
 Also, their ‘Message Level Restore’ feature enables you to restore email data – down to a single email message for a specific user.

 4. www.sosonlinebackup.com SOS Online Back Up offers a wide variety of features and you can even access your data via your phone.
 Unlike some other online backup systems, they do not delete the file from your backup just because you delete the file from your computer.
 With SOS you can be rest assured that they keep every version of every file indefinitely until you request to have it removed.
 This is a nice feature and one to look into when buying this service for your business.

 Do your homework and buy a remote online back up service that best fits your needs.
-One day you just might thank your lucky stars that you did.
+Whether you are working from home, or from a business office, one day you just might thank your lucky stars that you did.

 Carpe Diem My Friends!